 Detailed Wimp Reviews Below

-The Magic Kingdom for Wimps
+The Wimps Guide to the Magic Kingdom

-Rides to (Probably) Avoid at the Magic Kingdom
+Magic Kingdom Rides to (Probably) Avoid

 In general, it’s likely you wouldn’t want to head to the mountains.
 In Disney terms, that means you should stay away from the big four rides that form the park’s “mountain range”: